 What can I put in my black box?

-- Metal: tin cans; aluminium drink cans, empty aerosol cans; metal jar lids; clean aluminium foil
+• Metal: food tins; drinks cans; empty aerosol cans; metal jar lids; clean aluminium foil

-- Paper: newspapers and magazines; telephone directories; catalogues and junk mail; envelopes (including those with windows); white, printed paper
+• Paper: newspapers and magazines; telephone directories; catalogues and junk mail; envelopes (including those with windows); office paper

-- Glass: whole jars (clear, green, blue, brown)
+• Glass: all bottles and jars (clear, green, blue, brown)

-- Clothes: old clean clothes; pairs of shoes tied together; leather belts and handbags; curtains, sheets, blankets and duvet covers (Put items in plastic bags to keep them dry.
-We can't collect wet items or those in black refuse sacks or charity bags.)
+• Clothes and Shoes: all types of unwanted clothes (any staining present does not matter); pairs of shoes (tied together); leather belts and handbags; curtains, sheets, blankets and duvet covers.
+(Please put all items in tied plastic bags to keep them dry.
+We can't collect wet items or those in black refuse sacks/charity bags.)